-Cultural differences are the primary reason why cross-border collaboration – mergers, acquisitions, joint-ventures, reorganisations – either underperforms or fails.
+Cultural differences are the primary reason why cross-border combinations – mergers, acquisitions, joint-ventures, reorganisations – either underperform or fail.

 However, the experts never spell out what they mean by culture.
-In the US-Germany space CI does precisely that.
+In the US-Germany space culture99 does precisely that.
 Both in depth and in breadth.
-Go to CI at cultureinfluences.com

 Ten videos.
 Five mins.
-About the ten topics on CI.
+About the ten topics on culture99.

 Below are ten stories.
-In the ten foundational areas addressed on CI.
+In the ten foundational areas addressed on culture99.
 About what happens when Americans and Germans don’t understand each other.

 Communication – Hans in Chicago